 1. What Is A Black Spider Monkey

-- Black spider monkey is a New World monkey and one of the seven species of the genus Ateles (spider monkeys).
+- The black spider monkey is a New World monkey and one of the seven species of the genus Ateles (spider monkeys).

 - It is also known as red-faced spider monkey, red-faced black spider monkey, or the Guiana spider monkey.